Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

 I can’t emphasize this enough.
 When we litter, what we dispose of is often mistaken for food or nesting material, and can have extremely adverse effects on wildlife.
 This issue is compounded when considering the decomposition rates of what we litter the environment with.

 CLOTHES AND TEXTILES

 Damaged clothing and even faded curtains – that aren’t suitable to be passed onto someone else can be recycled and made into new items, such as padding for chairs and car seats, cleaning cloths and industrial blankets.

 Some charities such as the FREE STORE FOOD BANK, the SALVATION ARMY, ST. VINCENT DePAUL, and AMVETS collect clothing and textiles for recycling. check with your local store.

-Clothing and textile banks are often in supermarket and local car parks – check to see if they take items for recycling
+Clothing and textile banks are often in the supermarket and local car parks – check to see if they take items for recycling

 Some shops such as H&M and Marks & Spencer collect unwanted clothes in-store.
 Marks & Spencer also collect via their charity partner, Oxfam and offer a discount off your next purchase.
 Check also with consignment shops who will sell your clothes for you and give you a portion of the sale.

-Some antique and vintage shops will buy second hand clothes, such as evening wear and vintage items
+Some antique and vintage shops will buy second-hand clothes, such as evening wear and vintage items

 Offer clothes to friends and family or give them to a consignment store and make a little money